A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Introduction

-In this study, we apply machine learning techniques to analyze the various interpretations of the $P_\psi^N(4312)^+$ state, including the relevant kinematical effects.
-We develop, for the first time, a deep neural network capable of distinguishing triangle singularity from pole-based enhancements.
-Our goal is to apply the trained DNN on the $P_\psi^N(4312)^+$ state and validate if the triangle singularity interpretation can indeed be confidently ruled out.
+In this study, we apply machine learning techniques to analyze the various mechanisms relevant to the $P_\psi^N(4312)^+$ state, including the kinematic triangle diagram.
+We develop, for the first time, a deep neural network capable of distinguishing triangle singularity from pole-based enhancements via pure line-shape analysis.
+We benchmark our framework by applying the trained DNN on the $P_\psi^N(4312)^+$ state and validate if the triangle singularity interpretation can be consistently ruled out.
 In doing so, we demonstrate the effectiveness of our novel model-selection framework and its significance as a possible tool for classifying exotic hadron candidates.

 The paper is organized as follows: in sections \ref{sec:trianglesingularity} and \ref{sec:uniformization}, we review the formalism of the triangle singularity and the $S$-matrix, respectively, and how they apply to $P_\psi^N(4312)^+$.
 Section \ref{sec:DNN} discusses the step-by-step construction, design, and training of the deep neural network model.
 In section \ref{sec:results}, we validate our trained DNN and apply it to interpret $P_\psi^N(4312)^+$.
 Finally, in section \ref{sec:conclusion}, we report our conclusions and future outlooks.